 Stage-2: Forming.
 The terrain and wind can provide an opportunity for dust aerosols to contact with supercooled water, thereby promoting the formation of ice crystal clouds.
+The PBLH reflects the atmospheric environmental capacity of the region and the vertical diffusion degree of pollutants (Holtslag and Boville, 1993), and plays an important role in the transport and diffusion of IN.
 After sunrise, with the increase of solar radiation (Fig. 5i), the turbulent activity gradually becomes active and a convective mixed boundary layer with a maximum height of 3 km is formed.
 At the same time, the near-surface horizontal wind speed increases gradually, and the horizontal wind direction at low altitude turns from southwest to north (Fig. 5e and Fig. 6e).
 Firstly, it can be found in Fig. 6g and Fig. S3 that the change of wind direction can create the conditions for the transport of dust aerosols along the Kunlun Mountains to the upper atmosphere.
-Secondly, the values of PBLH, BSC and CNR had an obvious uplift process, and the relative humidity decreased rapidly.
-Then, in Fig. 5i and Fig. 5g, the temperature slowly rises to -15 °C and the weight of ice in the cloud increases significantly at 600 hPa.
+Secondly, the values of PBLH, BSC and CNR had an uplift process; The 24-hour HYSPLIT backward trajectory results in Fig. S4a clearly show the climbing process of dust aerosols, the dust emission in Fig. S5k-l is also greater than 0.5 ug m−2 s−1, there is basically no dry and wet deposition of dust here (Fig. 5Sa-e).
+And, the relative humidity in Fig. 5h decreased rapidly near the height of 3 km.
+Then, in Fig. 5i and Fig. 5g, the temperature slowly rises to -15 °C and the weight of ice in the cloud increases significantly at 600 hPa (form 0.12 to 4.29 mg/kg).
 Finally, combined with the CLP and CTT data of FY-4A in Fig. 4, it can be seen that dust aerosols can act as effective IN and participate in the formation of ice crystal clouds.